 3. phneep is home to a personal blend of media mash-up

 satire and social commentary.
-Much of my focus is on
+Much of my attention

-bitcoin, but my other interests also crop up, such
+rests on bitcoin, but my other interests also crop

 I had a twitter for a while, but then I dunno.

 well, it’s an onslaught for the senses, as they say.

 Paper Wallet More Than Just Series of Letters, Numbers

 Facing an indefinite and potentially long period of time locked inside the darkness of a safety deposit box Wednesday, a young and emotionally raw bitcoin paper wallet stated that it wasn’t fair, that you’d see, that you’d all see, and that it was more than just a schmozzle of 34 letters and numbers.
 The wallet seemed adamant that it really had moxy, that it could really be something someday, that all it needed was a chance, see?

 Despite being informed that there were eight billion kajillion trillion other wallets just like it, either already in existence or just waiting to be randomly created, the wallet remained undaunted.